pachadotdev/varsityblues/README.md

 The following components are ones you should edit to write your assignments:

-### `index.Rmd`
+### `assignment1/assignment1.Rmd`

-This file contains all the meta information that goes at the beginning of your document.
+This file contains the text and all the meta information that goes at the beginning of your document.
 You'll need to edit the top portion of this file (the YAML) to put your name on the first page, the title, etc.

 ### `bib/`